 ELIS was originally initiated by European Union of Associations of Translation Companies (EUATC) a decade ago and is now a joint initiative by international language industry associations and organizations.
 Apart from the EUATC, those participating are the European Language Industry Association (Elia), the European Master’s in Translation (EMT), the European Regional Centre of the International Federation of Translators (FIT Europe), the Globalization and Localization Association (GALA), the European Commission’s Language Industry Platform (LIND) and Women in Localization (WiL).

-The traditional ELIS core areas were complemented by optional questions that drill down into specific operational topics such as sales, HR practices, company strategy and technology.
-Participants were given the option to activate the topics in which they were particularly interested in by selecting them at the start of completing the survey.
+Participants are given the option to activate the topics in which they are particularly interested in by selecting them at the start of completing the survey.